San Quentin Six: Fleeta Drumgo

 Fleeta Drumgo (1945 – November 26, 1979) was born to Inez Williams in Shreveport, Louisiana.

 According to the Daily Review (Hayward, California), Drumgo moved to Los Angeles with his mother at the age of three.
 His childhood was difficult, and he had been in and out of juvenile detention homes since the age of 13.
 According to Fania Davis Jordan, sister of activist Angela Davis, Drumgo moved to Los Angeles at the age of 14 and got crosswise with the justice system.
 He was placed in the Preston School of Industry.
 After his release, he was arrested in a new incident, for attempted murder.
 He was convicted and sentenced to the Deuel Vocational Institution near Tracy, California.

 Drumgo was later charged with the December 1966 burglary of a television and radio store in the Los Angeles suburb of South Gate.
 According to court documents, Drumgo initially admitted his involvement in the break-in after officers found him at the address of the registration of the getaway car used by his accomplice.
 In early 1967, he was convicted of first degree burglary after waiving a jury trial.
 He was referred to the California Youth Authority, but they ruled that he was "not capable of reformation under their discipline".

 In September 1967, the court, pursuant to California Penal Code, reduced Drumgo's previous conviction to secondary burglary and sentenced him to six months to 15 years in state prison.

-Jackson, Drumgo, and John Clutchette were among the Soledad Brothers indicted for the 1970 killing of a correctional officer at Soledad Prison.
-The trio gained national notoriety about this case after Jackson published his memoir Soledad Brother.
+Jackson, Drumgo, and Clutchette were among the Soledad Brothers indicted for the 1970 killing of a correctional officer at Soledad State Prison.
+The trio gained national notoriety about this case after Jackson published his memoir Soledad Brother (1970).
 They were acquitted at trial in 1972.
 Twice charged and acquitted for the murder of prison guards, Drumgo was released from prison in August 1976.
 He had served nine years for the burglary charge.

 According to Peter Collier and David Horowitz, Drumgo approached attorney Charles Garry two weeks after the May 1979 shooting of Fay Stender by alleged suspect Edward Brooks; he hoped to sell information he had regarding the attempted murder.
 Collier and Horowitz wrote: "[Drumgo] was a member of the Black Guerrilla Family, that he had known of the BGF's plans to shoot Fay two weeks before the event and that he was willing to sell information.
 He reappeared on several occasions, sometimes wearing a gun in his belt, and named a former prisonmate of Brooks as head of the BGF and the man who had ordered the shooting."

 Drumgo was fatally shot in Oakland on November 26, 1979; he was living with Clutchette at the time.
 According to Oakland police, Drumgo had been shot by more than one weapon.
 Witnesses reported two men leaving the scene, one with a shotgun and one with a handgun.
 His killers were never caught.
 At his funeral, Drumgo was eulogized by Angela Davis as a "communist martyr".